SAP-samples/cloud-sdk-team-calendar/exercises/06-deploy-to-cf.md

 ## Login to Cloud Foundry

-You need to login to Cloud Foundry in SAP Business Technology Platform using the cf CLI.First, you need to set an API endpoint.
-The exact URL of this API endpoint depends on the region your _subaccount_ is in.
+You need to login to Cloud Foundry in SAP Business Technology Platform using the cf CLI.
+First, you need to set an API endpoint.
+The exact URL of this API endpoint depends on the region your `subaccount` is in.
 Open the [SAP Business Technology Platform Cockpit](https://account.hana.ondemand.com/) and navigate to the subaccount you are planning to deploy your application.
-Click on _Overview_ on the left and you can see the URL of the API endpoint.
+Click on `Overview` on the left and you can see the URL of the API endpoint.

 ![SAP BTP Cockpit Overview](https://sap.github.io/cloud-sdk/img/subaccount_api_endpoint.png)